 35.3 Established TSGs and WGs

-To qualify for the voting list it is necessary for at least one delegate of an Individual Member to attend at least two meetings of the group concerned, without being removed according to the provisions of article 35.4..
+To qualify for the voting list it is necessary for at least one delegate of an Individual Member to fulfill the voting rights establishment provisions of article 35.4 for the group concerned, without being removed according to the provisions of article 35.4..

-An Individual Member having been represented at at least two ordinary meetings of the group has the right to cast a vote by proxy (see article 26).
-Thus an Individual Member may not cast a vote by proxy during a meeting at which it is not represented unless it had already been represented at two or more qualifying meetings of the group.
+An Individual Member having attained voting rights according to clause 35.4 has the right to cast a vote by proxy (see article 26).
+Thus an Individual Member may not cast a vote by proxy during a meeting at which it is not represented unless it had already attained voting rights as described in clause 35.4.

 top